Unix file types

 The seven standard Unix file types are regular, directory, symbolic link, FIFO special, block special, character special, and socket as defined by POSIX.
-These types are implemented in the file systems of Unix and Unix-like operating systems (OSs).
+These types are used in the file system(s) of a Unix or Unix-like operating system (OS).
 Different OS-specific implementations allow more types than what POSIX requires (e.g. doors in Solaris).
 A file's type can be identified by the ls -l command, which displays the type in the first character of the file-system permissions field.

 For regular files, Unix does not impose or provide any internal file structure (this may be called file format); therefore, their structure and interpretation is entirely dependent on the software using them.
 However, the file command can usually be used to determine what type of data they contain.